Stronger Neighborhoods through Strategic Decisions: The New ReLocal Tool

 Profits through Preservation: The Economic Impact of Historic Preservation in Utah

 A new report prepared by PlaceEconomics for the Utah Heritage Foundation finds that historic preservation pulls its weight in Utah.
 It creates jobs and income, raises and stabilizes property values, generates heritage tourism dollars, helps conserve the natural environment, and supports local entrepreneurs.
-Read the executive summary here and the condensed report here [PDFs].
+Read the executive summary here and the condensed report here [PDFs], or download the technical report here.

 Getting Results: New Report on Iowa Main Street